meerasanj/CSC325ClassProject/user_personas/owner.md

 - Navigating legal, compliance, and security considerations.

 **Scenario:**
-Michael reviews the latest user analytics and sees a drop in engagement.
+Tom reviews the latest user analytics and sees a drop in engagement for the software.
 He meets with product managers and engineers to discuss potential updates.
 If the team provides clear insights and data-driven recommendations, he can make informed decisions.
 However, if there’s a disconnect between user needs and development priorities, it could lead to wasted resources or lost market share.
+Ultimately, Tom will influence decisions regarding software updates.